 Option 3: be strong

-If teenagers break the rules, you might decide to be strong and assert your authority.
+If teenagers break the rules, you might decide to be strong and maintain your authority.
 If you decide on this approach, you have to be careful about not alienating your child or sending mixed messages.

 Be strong: parents and teens comment